cartfisk/cartfisk/README.md

 🎸 — I make music as [vlush](https://youwont.bet) and manage a [project recording studio](https://no-shore.com) in Minneapolis, MN.

-🖥 — I build and configure hackintosh PCs.
+🖥 — I build and configure hackintosh PCs and home/project servers.

 🎨 — I am a draftsman, painter, mixed-media artist, and photographer.